Loading…

 How do you level up in Windrose?
 Journal quests and Site Clears only.
 Enemy kills give zero XP.
 Players who focus on combat instead of quests can spend hours with almost no progress.

 How long does Windrose take to beat?
-8–15 hours solo to max level 15 with efficient play.
-4–6 hours in co-op (4 players, Shared Quest Progress enabled).
+8-15 hours solo to reach max level 15 with Journal-focused efficient play.
+4-6 hours in co-op (4 players, Shared Quest Progress enabled).
 Casual players without Journal focus can spend 30+ hours before hitting the cap.
+Full exploration of all three biomes, faction quests, and optional content pushes total playtime toward 40-60 hours.

 How many players can play Windrose?
 Up to 8 players.
 Optimal: 4.
 Solo offline is also fully supported.